vikaslalwani/vikaslalwani.github.io/_pages/about.md

 ## [About Me](https://www.linkedin.com/in/vikaslalwani/)

+<a href="/assets/files/Vikas-Lalwani-SRE-Devops-Platform.pdf" class="btn btn--success">Download this profile as PDF</a>

 - Engineer by profession, writer at heart.
 - I have been building Data Streaming platforms with Apache Kafka, Internal developer platforms and stnadard SRE and DevOps (with Infrastructure as Code).
 - And in doing that I ended up working with Elasticsearch, Cassandra, Kubernetes and a lot more with data pipelines.